adrianocastro189/screenshot-organizer/README.md

 the [Stormwind Library project](https://github.com/adrianocastro189/stormwind-library), which is the framework used to build this addon.

+## How to use it

+### Requirements

+* [Node.js 20.0.0](https://nodejs.org/) or higher - although it may work
+with older versions, it was developed and tested with v20, so it's not guaranteed to work with older versions.

+### Installation

+1. Unzip the application files to a folder of your choice
+1. Open a terminal and navigate to the folder where you unzipped the files
+1. Run `npm install` to install the dependencies

 ## What's on the roadmap for the next versions

 The best way to know what should be done next is to have feedback from